LucasWaelti/kalibr-wiki/Installation.md

     > cd ~/kalibr_workspace <br>
     catkin_make -DCMAKE_BUILD_TYPE=Release -j4

-1. Once the build is finished you have to source the workspaces setup to use Kalibr
+1. Once the build is finished you have to source the catkin workspace setup to use Kalibr
     > source ~/kalibr_workspace/devel/setup.bash

 ## References